galenhuntington/g86/README.md

 g86 -d < data.txt > data.bin
 ```

-One limitation is that it is not streaming.
-The whole file is loaded
+One limitation is that it is not streaming; the whole file is loaded
 into memory before decoding, so very large files or an “infinite”
 stream may present problems.
-This is not an essential limitation of
+This is not inherent to the encoding,
-the spec, but is used in the reference implementation because it is
+but is done in the reference implementation because it is more
-more convenient and the main use case is small amounts of binary data.
+convenient and the main use case is small amounts of binary data.

 Either `cabal install` or `stack install` can be used to build.